 Family Friendly Learning Activities

-Whether you are home-schooling the kids or just looking for family-friendly activities, here are some socially distanced/active learning opportunities in Maine to explore together this fall.
+If you are looking for family-friendly activities that are fun and educational, here are some active learning opportunities in Maine to explore together with your children.

 Fort Knox – Bucksport